 Students dismissed from Concordia University for academic reasons must complete the Academic Dismissal Appeal Process regardless of the amount of time that has transpired since the dismissal.
-The Academic Dismissal Appeal forms are available through the Registrar's Office and must be submitted to the dean of the college in which the student was previously enrolled.
-Students who enroll at another college or university must furnish an official transcript of their academic work there.
-New transfer work from other regionally accredited colleges and universities will be considered in determining the applicant's readmission but will not affect their GPA.
+The Academic Dismissal Appeal forms are available through the Student Central Office.
+At the discretion of the College or Center Dean, applicants who left on academic probationary status may be readmitted.
+If readmitted, student will be placed on Scholastic Probation at their old GPA.

-3.07 Graduate Program Admissions (MBA and MED) - see section
+3.08 Graduate Program Admissions (MBA and MED) - see section 15.00 Graduate Programs Return to Table of Contents

-14.00 Graduate Programs for more information.